Manuel Štrlek

-Manuel Štrlek (born 1 December 1988) is a Croatian handball player for Füchse Berlin.
+Manuel Štrlek (born 1 December 1988) is a Croatian handball player for RK Nexe Našice.

-He was named to the All Star Team at both the 2010 and the 2016 EHF European Men's Handball Championships.
+He was named to the All Star Team at the 2010, 2016 and the 2018 EHF European Championships.

 With Füchse he won the 2024-25 Handball-Bundesliga, which was the first in club history.
 The same season he played in the 2024-25 EHF Champions League final, where Füchse lost to league rivals SC Magdeburg.